Nairobi DusitD2 complex attack: Attack

 Craighead led the group clearing each floor of the office and car park buildings.
 They were heard shouting call sign "Eagle Eagle Security Forces" as they tried to call out hostages that were hiding.
 Both individuals were seen on the mainstream media clips escorting groups of hostages and carrying wounded ones, before running back into the complex while the attackers were shooting down on them.
 The Australian High Commission security detail also exchanged fire with the terrorists as they made their way into the complex, injuring one attacker.
-While it had been thought that the attack had been neutralized after a few hours, gunfire and explosions were again heard early on 16 January.
+While it had been thought that the attack had been neutralised after a few hours, gunfire and explosions were again heard early on 16 January.
 Craighead shot and killed two of the attackers and was awarded the Conspicuous Gallantry Cross for his extreme bravery.

-President of Kenya Uhuru Kenyatta initially said that 14 people had been killed.
-On 16 January, it was reported that 21 civilians and five attackers had been killed.
-Almost a year after the attack, on 3 January 2020, hotel nurse Noel Kidaliza, who was critically injured during the attack, died of her wounds at a hospital, bringing the death toll to 22.

 Al-Shabaab claimed responsibility for the attack in a statement that was released during the attack.
-They claimed that the attack was "a response to US President Donald Trump's decision to recognize Jerusalem as the capital of Israel".
+They claimed that the attack was "a response to US President Donald Trump's decision to recognise Jerusalem as the capital of Israel".